Kilmar Abrego Garcia requests asylum in the US, hoping to prevent his deportation to Uganda

 U.S. District Judge Paula Xinis has ruled that the U.S. government cannot remove Abrego Garcia from the country before she decides the underlying case.
 She also ruled that he must remain within a 200-mile (320-kilometer) radius of the Maryland court while he is in custody.

-Justice Department attorney Drew Ensign said the government disagrees with the court’s order not to remove him while the lawsuit is pending but will comply with it.
+Justice Department attorney Drew Ensign said the government disagrees with the court’s order not to remove him while the lawsuit is pending but that it will comply.

 Xinis will not rule on whether Abrego Garcia receives asylum or is deported.
 She is overseeing Abrego Garcia's lawsuit to ensure that he can exercise his constitutionally protected rights during a process that his lawyers say should include immigration court proceedings and appeals.